Reach Out and Read Oregon

 Get Involved

-Reach Out and Read Oregon could not serve the tens of thousands of families it does annually without the help of generous corporate, foundation, individual, and government partners.
+Reach Out and Read could not serve the tens of thousands of families it does annually without the help of generous corporate, foundation, individual, and government partners.
 We are grateful for their contributions to make reading a priority for the children and families of Oregon.
-Together we are fulfilling our mission to give young children a foundation for success by incorporating books into pediatric care and encouraging families to read aloud together.
+Together we are fulfilling our mission to strengthen all families with young children through guidance from medical clinicians about nurturing relationships through shared reading.

 “Reading is more than just a developmental skill.
 It’s something so tangible parents can do with their kids to help teach them emotional regulation, caring, curiosity, and a love for learning.
 Being able to give books directly into the hands of kids when we’re talking about their development and emotional well-being is crucial to feeling like a success as a pediatrician.”

-— Amy Starr, MD, Samaritan Mid-Valley Children’s Clinic
+— Amy Starr, MD, Samaritan Mid-Valley Children’s Clinic, Albany, Oregon